jerryjappinen/bellevue-docs/app/vue.md

 [Official guide on Vue plugins](https://vuejs.org/v2/guide/plugins)

-Vue plugins can be added under `src/plugins/`.
+Vue plugins can be added under `src/vendor/` like any other library, and then `imported` in the main Vue setup file.

 There's no strict definition for what exactly is a "Vue plugin".
 Generally plugins are externally managed JS packages that add functionality as parameters, methods, directives and/or mixins to Vue either globally or on component level.